How to Fill Out the TAP Application 2021-22

 The TAP Application MUST be completed, signed, and postmarked by June 30, 2022, in order to receive a TAP award!

 Application information on the TAP Application form has been preprinted for you.
 Please carefully review this information to make sure it is correct.
 If you need to make changes or supply missing information, you may do so on this application form.
 This instruction booklet will help you make changes and answer your questions.

-The 2019-2020 TAP Application serves as an application for payment for any of the following:
+The 2021-2022 Payment Application for NYS Financial Aid serves as an application for payment for any of the following: